East Room: Reagan, Clinton, and Bush refurbishments

 In 1981, the Reagan administration undertook a private fund-raising campaign to extensively renovate the White House.
 Hoping to raise $200,000, the project raised $822,641, and Nancy Reagan oversaw a $730,000 project which largely renovated the private living quarters and restored hundreds of antique furniture items throughout the Executive Mansion.
 The floors, paneling, and plasterwork in the room all were assessed and underwent conservation to ensure their longevity.
 Mrs. Reagan made only minor improvements to the East Room, however.
 These included repainting the room (it retained its warm cream color), and adding gold silk swag valances over the draperies.
 Over-draperies, ordered in the Carter administration, were also replaced in the East Room during the Reagan administration, at a cost of $130,000.

 During the Clinton administration, the faux white marble finish painted on the mantels and baseboards in the 1960s was removed to reveal the original "rouge antique" (reddish) marble from Vermont installed during the White House's renovation in 1951.
 Although the East Room's oak floors had been bare since 1903, three matching $259,330 wool carpets were installed in February 1995.
 These carpets, ordered in 1990, were designed to reflect the plaster ceiling moldings created during the John Quincy Adams administration in the late 1820s.
 Woven by Edward Fields Inc. of New York and paid for with private donations raised by the White House Endowment Fund, the carpets were designed to cover most of the floor to protect it from dirt and the occasional pebble stuck in the tread of a shoe.

 Minor refurbishment was made to the East Room in September 2003 during the administration of George W. Bush.
 The Committee for the Preservation of the White House had become dissatisifed with the golden silk swag valances installed during the Reagan presidency.
 The Kennedy-era Empire-style gold draperies were replaced with nearly identical ones, but the swags were made 12 in deeper to make them appear more substantial.
 The room was repainted in the same warm cream color it had for the last century.
 The refurbishment cost $200,000, and was paid for by private donations to the White House Endowment Fund.

+Trump renovations

+During President Donald Trump's first term, First Lady Melania Trump played a significant role, shaping architecture, landscape, preserving historic interiors, and enhancing decorative arts to carry the White House forward.
+Her accomplishments include the complete renovation of the Queens' Bedroom and Bathroom, the conservation of the historic Zuber wall covering in the President's Dining Room, restoration work of the East Room floor, State Entrance and Hall marble floors, President's Elevator, and White House Bowling Alley demonstrating a broader devotion to American craftsmanship and the preservation of the People's House.